 First you’ll hear a loud BOOM, then a sudden jerk and pull to one side.
 At highway speeds a tire blowout can quickly cause an inexperienced driver to panic and lose control.
 According to the National Highway Traffic Safety Administration, tire blowouts cause over 75,000 accidents and kill over 400 drivers each year.
 Yikes!
 Before you let those numbers send shivers down your spine, know that a tire blowout doesn’t necessarily spell disaster, even if you aren’t a professional stunt driver.

 By following a few simple tips, almost anyone can safely regain control after a blowout.
 Here's everything you need to know for surviving a tire blowout (plus how to avoid one in the first place).

 Surviving a Blowout

 Step 1: Stay calm.
 The absolute best thing you can do in the first few moments after your tire blows is absolutely nothing.
 Don’t turn the steering wheel.
-Don’t step on the breaks.
+Don’t step on the brakes.
 Don’t take your foot off the gas pedal.
 Any of these actions could cause you to suddenly lose control of the vehicle and spin out.
 Take a deep breath and don’t panic.